 - Limit access to specific account IDs: With S3 Access Points you can specify VPC Endpoint policies that permit access only to access points (and thus buckets) owned by specific account IDs.
 This simplifies the creation of access policies that permit access to buckets within the same account, while rejecting any other S3 access via the VPC Endpoint.

 - Provide a unique name: S3 Access points allow you to specify any name that is unique within the account and region.
 For example, you can now have a “test” access point in every account and region.

-Whether creating an access point for data ingestion, transformation, restricted read access, or unrestricted access, using S3 Access Points simplifies the work of creating and maintaining access to shared S3 buckets.
+Whether creating an access point for data ingestion, transformation, restricted read access, or unrestricted access, using S3 Access Points simplifies the work of creating, sharing, and maintaining access to data in your shared S3 buckets.

 Getting started with S3 Access Points

 You can start creating access points, at no additional cost, on new buckets as well as your existing buckets through the AWS Management Console, the AWS Command Line Interface (CLI), the Application Programming Interface (API), and the AWS Software Development Kit (SDK) client.
 You can easily add, view, and delete access points as well as edit access point policies through the S3 console and the CLI.
 You can write an access point policies just like a bucket policy, using IAM rules to govern permissions.